PlanktoScope/PlanktoScope/documentation/docs/reference/software/architecture/os.md

 - A datasets [file browser](https://filebrowser.org/) for viewing, managing, uploading, and downloading image dataset files on the PlanktoScope.
 These files are generated and used by the PlanktoScope hardware controller and the PlanktoScope segmenter.

-- [device-portal](https://github.com/PlanktoScope/device-portal): a landing page with links for end-users to quickly access the various web browser-based interfaces mentioned above.
+- [device-portal](https://github.com/PlanktoScope/device-portal): a PlanktoScope-specific landing page with links for end-users to quickly access the various web browser-based interfaces mentioned above.

-Note: we will probably simplify things by consolidating some of these components together into the PlanktoScope's Node-RED dashboard.

 The PlanktoScope OS also provides various tools with web browser-based interfaces to aid with system administration and troubleshooting: